Bronx Republican Party: 2023 election

 Despite the party's small size, they have undergone a concerted effort to launch a competitive campaign for the 13th city council district held by first term councilwoman Marjorie Velázquez.
 Kristy Marmorato, chairman Michael Rendino's sister, won the party's primary, in a move that has been decried as nepotism, despite Rendino having no say in the primary.
 George Havranek, Marmorato's challenger in the primary, was also accused of committing electoral fraud by forging signatures, and admitted to donating to Velázquez's campaign in 2021.
 Marmorato would go on to win after a run-off election, and secure the endorsement of the Conservative Party.
 The City assessed the campaign would be close due to the local Hispanic population shifting away from Velázquez due to the ongoing housing crisis.
 Marmorato would defeat Velazquez with 52.9% to Velazquez's 47.1%.

-In the 17th District, the Bronx GOP candidate, Rosalie Nieves, is running unopposed and will face off against incumbent democrat Rafael Salamanca, and Gonzalo Duran, Salamanca's democratic challenger who has secured the Conservative Party's nomination.
+In the 17th District, the Bronx GOP candidate, Rosalie Nieves, is ran unopposed and faced off against incumbent democrat Rafael Salamanca, and Gonzalo Duran, Salamanca's democratic challenger who secured the Conservative Party's nomination.

 2024 election

-In the 15th Congressional District, the Bronx County Conservative Party candidate and Bronx GOP endorsed candidate, Gonzalo Duran, is running unopposed and will face off against incumbent democrat Ritchie Torres.
+In the 15th Congressional District, the Bronx County Conservative Party candidate and Bronx GOP endorsed candidate, Gonzalo Duran, ran unopposed and faced off against incumbent democrat Ritchie Torres.
+He received just 21.1% of the vote.